lajanki/alarmpi/README.md

 ```bash
 python main.py [configuration_file]
 ```
-where `[configuration_file]` is a path to an optional alarm configuration file, eg.
+where `[configuration_file]` is a path to a custom alarm configuration file, eg.
 ```bash
 python main.py ~/alarm_config.yaml
 ```
-If no argument is used, `./configs/default.yaml` will be used.
+If no argument is used the default configuration in, [./configs/default.yaml](./configs/default.yaml) will be used.

 This opens a digital clock interface with current time as well a settings window for setting the alarm.
 On a Raspberry Pi the GUI can also be used to toggle screen brightness between high and low as well as turning it off entirely.